MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/maproutefinder-class.md

 ---
-title: "MapRouteFinder Class | Microsoft Docs" ms.author: "kezhang"
+title: MapRouteFinder Class | Microsoft Docs
+description: Describes the MapRouteFinder class for Android and iOS and provides the class's static methods, examples, and additional references. ms.author: kezhang
 ---

 # MapRouteFinder Class